 - According to Victorians, the fern symbolized humility and sincerity.
 Click to see the meaning of plants and flowers.

 People love ferns, whether they grow them in their yard or as houseplants.
+They have graceful fronds, lush green color, grow well in low light, and even clean the air!

 Do you have ferns in your area or do you grow ferns?
 Please share your thoughts on ferns—and folklore!